tkhq/docs/docs/passkeys/options.md

 List of objects restricting which credentials can be used during authentication.
 This is crucial to specify if you're using [non-discoverable credentials](/passkeys/discoverable-vs-non-discoverable#non-discoverable-credentials) or if you want to tailor browser prompts to the right type of transport.

 Each object in this list has an ID (the credential ID) and a list of transports (e.g. "hybrid", "internal", "usb", etc).
-Transport is **optional** but results in better, more targeted prompts.
-For example, here are screenshot of targeted prompts on Chrome+MacOS:
+The `transports` list is **optional** but results in better, more targeted prompts.
+For example, here are screenshot of targeted prompts captured on Chrome, on a MacBook laptop:

 | `transports: ["internal"]` | `transports: ["usb"]` | `transports: ["hybrid"]` |
 |----------------------------|-----------------------|--------------------------|